 1. Complete the application found here: Camper Application – 2017 .
 The Likeness Release , Photo-Video Policy , Sexual_Abuse_Policy, and the Technology Agreement are now available and needs to be filled out and returned with the application.
 Please complete the forms and return them promptly as the spots fill up quickly.

 2. Provide a photocopy of both sides of their medical insurance card.

 3. Submit a one-page essay on why you would like to attend the camp.

 4. Enclose a letter of recommendation from a teacher, member of a conservation group, or church official.

 The cost of the camp is $350 per camper.
 This fee does not have to accompany the application but will be required upon acceptance in mid-June.
 Possible Financial Support: A number of local Trout Unlimited chapters in Michigan offer financial support for deserving youth who want to attend.
 Please note that while chapter applications requirements for financial support, may be similar to the camp application requirements, you still must apply directly to the camp no later than May 31, 2017.

-Complete Camper Application Requirements (Completed Camper Application-2017, Camper’s Essay, Copy of Medical Insurance Card, Letter of Recommendation forms, the Likeness Release, Photo-Video Policy and Technology Agreement) should be mailed to:
+Complete Camper Application Requirements (Completed Camper Application-2017, Camper’s Essay, Copy of Medical Insurance Card, Letter of Recommendation forms, the Likeness Release, Photo-Video Policy, Sexual Abuse Policy and Technology Agreement) should be mailed to:

 1329 Poppy Lane